Relax, the stock market’s end isn’t nigh. (You’ve got a year or so)

 Tokyo's Nikkei ended flat, while Hong Kong's Hang Seng lost 0.1 per cent, and the Shanghai composite shed 0.5 per cent.

-New York futures were down, and the Canadian dollar was at just about 78.5 cents (U.S.).
+New York futures were down, and the Canadian dollar was above 78.5 cents (U.S.).

 Read more